lpenguin/phigaro/Readme.md

 ```

 Running time depends on the size of your input data and the number of CPUs used.
-The mean running time for a fasta file of ???MB is ... minutes.
+The mean running time for a fasta file with Escherichia coli O157:H7 (str.
+Sakai) genome is 207 seconds (with 1 thread used).
-(c) N.Pryanichnikov, E.Starikova, 2017
+(c) E.Starikova, N.Pryanichnikov, 2017